Canyizl/MGCN-for-Multilabel-Image/README.md

 ### Checkpoint

 The "checkpoint/checkpoint_07.pth" is used for VOC2007 (num_classes = 20).
 And the checkpoint for COCO2014 & VOC2012 is missing.
-Please place the checkpoint in "./train/checkpoint/" OR "./test/checkpoint/"
+Please put the checkpoint in "./train/checkpoint/" OR "./test/checkpoint/"

 You can download here :